Spark Nova Scotia Competition Rules

 About Spark Nova Scotia

-Established by Innovacorp, supported by the Atlantic Canada Opportunities Agency, managed by the Community Business Development Corporations of Nova Scotia, and coordinated by Nava Marketing Inc., Spark is Nova Scotia’s early-stage startup competition, providing awards of up to $50,000 per company, from a total of $375,000 in award funding.
+Supported by the Atlantic Canada Opportunities Agency, managed by the Community Business Development Corporations of Nova Scotia, and coordinated by Nava Develop Inc., Spark is Nova Scotia’s early-stage startup competition, providing awards of up to $50,000 per company.

 - Additional terms and conditions may apply.

 Entrants must apply by midnight on Friday, May 24, 2024, through Spark Nova Scotia’s web-based application form or via email to firstname.lastname@example.org.